How to Get to Auschwitz From Krakow

 If you still decide to drive there, you should know that the roads are in perfect condition and the journey takes little more than an hour.
 Parking is not difficult either, and the best way to get there is to follow this itinerary on Google Maps.

-Book your trip to Auschwitz
+Book tickets and visits to Auschwitz

 Compare the different options